jeroenr/api-gateway/README.md

 =========================
 The Api Gateway is the entry point of a microservice infrastructure (see [api gateway pattern](http://microservices.io/patterns/apigateway.html)).
 The main problem it solves is "How do the clients of a Microservices-based application access the individual services?".
 It handles the first layer of authentication and routes the incoming requests (like a reverse proxy) to the corresponding service, based on the mapping in its service registry.

+## Contributions
+This is a young but very active project and absolutely needs your help.
+Good ways to contribute include:

+* Raising bugs and feature requests
+* Fixing bugs
+* Improving the performance
+* Adding to the documentation

 ## Requirements
 - Sbt 0.13.*